2016 Quick Facts

 Adult Day Services provide relief to caregivers by providing nurse-supervised care to persons living with Alzheimer’s and related dementia diseases.
 Day Services are available at a very affordable cost and include transportation, medication administration, meals and snacks.

-Nursing Services and Assessments include home visits by our RN to assess enrollee needs and perform limited medication management checks.
-In 2015, 388 hours of Nursing Services were provided to 319 participants.
+In-Home Assessments include home visits by our RN to assess client needs.
+In 2016, 363 hours of In-Home Assessments were provided to 359 individuals.

 Medicare/Medicaid Assistance Program